jss1118/GLAIR/README.md

 ## Hosting

-There are two current ways for hosting GLAIR, one being a frontend application for macOS, and the other as a pip package for python.
+GLAIR is available for download via our website for windows and mac.

 # PIP installation